SoulBeaver/SoulBeaver.github.io/wintersmith/contents/articles/incremental-reading/index.md

+---
+title: Incremental Reading 1
+author: Christian Broomfield
+date: 2014-10-12
+template: article.jade
+---

+An introduction into the wonderful world of spaced repetition and incremental reading.

+---

 # Incremental Reading

 If you've ever experienced or practiced something called *spaced repetition*, then you might have stumbled across the nebulous *incremental reading* before.
 Spaced repetition is a fancy term for using flashcards to retain pieces of information over long stretches of time, usually measured in years.
 It does this by *spacing* each flash card out according to how well you remembered it the last time you saw it.
 Conventional software allows you to rate your answer to a flashcard from *Poor*- repeat within a few hours or days- to *Great*- repeat only within the next weeks or months.